Are AP Tests Really Worth It?

 High AP test scores can boost your applications when applying to college, but they also have a few benefits once you’ve been accepted.
 Most schools offer credit for passing AP course grades and test scores.
 They won’t excuse you from major college courses and certainly won’t fill many degree requirements, but they could get you out of numerous general education requirements and other 100-level courses or electives.
 Knocking out these credits allows you to plan a more comfortable schedule, as you won’t have to take as many classes to graduate.
 More importantly, it allows you to get a jump-start on your degree requirements.

 Getting these basic credits out of the way can also grant you the breathing room to experiment.
 An estimated 20%–50% of students enter college undecided on their major, and approximately 75% change their major at least once, according to The Undecided College Student: An Academic and Career Advising Challenge.
 You’ll have much more room in your schedule to explore different fields of study and discover your interests if your AP tests cover some of your general requirements.
 If you already know what you want to study, you might even be able to graduate a semester or two early.
 This in turn can also save you money.
-Test fees may amount to a couple hundred dollars, but by filling gen eds that allow you to graduate early and helping you qualify for more scholarships (search for them here!), AP tests can potentially save you thousands in tuition, textbooks, and other school fees.
+Test fees may amount to a couple hundred dollars, but by filling gen eds that allow you to graduate early and help you qualify for more scholarships (search for them here!), AP tests can potentially save you thousands in tuition, textbooks, and other school fees.

 The amount of credit AP scores can satisfy depends entirely on the university.
 While most schools will readily give credit, many higher-tier schools like Brown, Dartmouth, and Columbia give next to none.
 You can use this tool from the College Board to see how the schools you’re interested in treat AP scores.